Click here for Price and Turnaround Time

 With the IMM form of myosin-heavy chain myopathy, horses initially experience stiffness, weakness, and a decreased appetite followed by the rapid loss of 40% of muscle mass within 72 hours.
 Inflammatory cells, particularly lymphocytes, are present in muscle fibers and surrounding blood vessels, with preferential targeting of the gluteal (hindquarter) and back muscles.
 With the non-exertional rhabdomyolysis form of myosin-heavy chain myopathy, horses initially show stiffness, a short stride, firm muscles and may quickly lie down and be unable to get back up.
 These horses can have dark coffee-colored urine and blood samples show very high levels of muscle enzymes.
 There is often no evidence of lymphocytes in the muscle of horses with non-exertional rhabdomyolysis.

-About 40% of horses that develop signs of muscle atrophy with MYHM have a history of exposure to Streptococcus equi subsp. equi infection, respiratory virus, or vaccination with influenza, equine herpes virus 4, or Streptococcus equi subsp. equi.
+Previous studies had indicated that about 40% of horses that develop signs of muscle atrophy with MYHM have a history of exposure to Streptococcus equi subsp. equi infection, respiratory virus, or vaccination with influenza, equine herpes virus 4, or Streptococcus equi subsp. equi.
 Males and females are equally affected.

 All of the triggers for MYHM are not yet known but those that are known include;